 EV Charging Cables: The Basics

-- It may seem ‘silly’ but choice of colour is also important.
-For some reason, the EV community does not discuss this much.
-No I am not talking about buying a cable that matches your wardrobe or car colour.
 In general, the majority of cables currently used by electric car drivers are black in colour.
-No doubt, black is smart, but I fear I am rather practical.
-I would recommend buying brightly coloured cables instead.
+No doubt, black is smart, but not practical.
+We would recommend buying brightly coloured cables instead.
 As you are aware, when charging at public points, to include on-street charging, the visibility of the cable will avoid any potential public liability issues, like an individual tripping over the cable.
 In particular, when charging during low light and night conditions.
-We at e-zoomed can help you buy a brightly coloured EV charging cable.
-Just follow this link to the e-zoomed store to buy either a bright blue or bright green charging cable.